BVLC/caffe/README.md

 - Models: https://github.com/naibaf7/caffe_neural_models

 ## OpenCL Backend
 The backend is supposed to work with all vendors.
-Note however there might be problems with libOpenCL.so provided by nVidia.
+Note however there may be problems with libOpenCL.so provided by nVidia.
-It is recommended to install another OpenCL implementation after installing nVidia drivers.
+It is therefore recommended to install another OpenCL implementation after installing nVidia drivers.
 Possibilities are:
 - Intel OpenCL, recommended if you have an Intel CPU along the nVidia GPU.
 - AMD APP SDK (OpenCL), recommended if you have an AMD GPU or CPU.